Legg Mason

-Legg Mason was an American investment management and asset management firm headquartered in Baltimore, founded in 1899 and acquired by Franklin Templeton Investments as of July 2020.
+Legg Mason, Inc. was an American investment management and asset management firm headquartered in Baltimore, founded in 1899 and acquired by Franklin Templeton Investments as of July 2020.
 As of December 31, 2019, the company had $730.8 billion in assets under management, including $161.2 billion in equity assets, $420.2 billion in fixed income assets, $74.3 billion in alternative assets, and $75.1 billion in liquidity assets.

 History

 In 1899, George Mackubin & Co., predecessor to Legg & Co., was founded in Baltimore, Maryland.
 It got its start selling stocks out of a back office in the Baltimore Stock Exchange in 1899.
 In 1970, it had offices in San Francisco, New York, as well as several in Maryland, with over 400 employees.
 It was best known for its expertise in the life and casualty insurance industry.

-In 1949, after the departure of Mackubin, John C. Legg, Jr. named the company after himself.
+In 1949, after the departure of Mackubin, John C. Legg Jr. named the company after himself.

-In 1962, Mason & Co., a stockbrokerage, was founded by Raymond A. “Chip” Mason in Newport News, Virginia.
+In 1962, Mason & Co., a stock brokerage, was founded by Raymond A. "Chip" Mason in Newport News, Virginia.

-In 1967, Mason & Co., with over 80 employees in 4 offices, became one of the largest Virginia-based stockbrokerages.
+In 1967, Mason & Co., with over 80 employees in 4 offices, became one of the largest Virginia-based stock brokerages.